 Prior to entering private practice, Anna served as law clerk to the Honorable Rebecca R. Pallmeyer of the District Court for the Northern District of Illinois.
-In addition to her legal practice, Anna serves on the Board of Directors of the Chicago Youth Centers, a 60-year-old nonprofit organization that services more than 4,000 children and families in Chicago each year with early childhood education, out-of-school, and teen leadership programs.
+In addition to her legal practice, Anna serves on the board of directors of the Chicago Youth Centers, a 64-year-old nonprofit organization that services more than 4,000 children and families in Chicago each year with early childhood education, out-of-school, and teen leadership programs.

 Anna received her J.D. from the Loyola University Chicago School of Law where she graduated second in her class and served as an editor of the Loyola University Chicago Law Journal.
 Anna received an M.A. from Northwestern University and graduated with high honors from DePaul University where she also competed in NCAA Division I Women’s Track and Cross Country.
 Before practicing law, Anna taught Spanish for the City Colleges of Chicago.